valentina98/DL2_InstanceDiffusion/blogpost.md

 With *Test 3* we showed that describing unusual positions for objects may lead to inconsistent or poor results.
 The position of the flower in relation to the prompt contradicted the physics of perspective.
 We chose to visualize this not because it showcases a difference in the instance diffusion implementation, but because we believe it offers an interesting observation that could enhance the understanding of how the model works.

-With *Test 4* we showed that in the case of using bounding boxes, additional scribbles have no effect.
-The paper demonstarates how adding more inputs improves the precision of the output, however, we notice that in this case additional scribbles have no effect, more investigations are needed.
+With *Test 4* we showed that in the case of using bounding boxes, scribbles have little effect.
+We attribute this to the bounding box being a more restrictive input, however more investigations are needed.

 With *Test 5* we successfully tested the generation of a complex animal facing both left and right.
 We showed high-quality output images, despite some artifacts.